mpdunne/omgene/README.md

 ### Search margins

-By default, OMGene search the region 600bp either side of the termini of each inputted gene.
+By default, OMGene searches the region 600bp either side of the termini of each inputted gene.
 This buffer margin can be expanded or contracted as desired using the -b option, e.g.

 `python omgene.py -i path/to/gene_info_file.tdv -o output_folder -b 1000`

 ### Serving suggestion

 It is recommended that orthogroups be obtained using [OrthoFinder](https://github.com/davidemms/OrthoFinder), implemented on primary transcripts only.

+The results from OrthoFinder are outputted as a large, tab-delimited table of gene IDs.
+You will need to use these IDs to extract genomic GTF coordinates from your species GTF file, and produce a TDV input file as described above.

 ### Reference species